hylo-lang/specification/spec.md

 ## Program execution

 1. Executing a program starts a thread of execution in which the `main` function of its entry module is invoked.
-[Note: the arguments passed to the program from the environment in which it is run are stored in the global variable `Val.Environment.Arguments`.]
+[Note: the arguments passed to the program from the environment in which it is run are stored in the global variable `Hylo.Environment.Arguments`.]

 ### Sequential execution